Camel Facts

 Photo: Camel feeding on desert scrubs

-Camels eat almost any available plant.
-They eat grasses, leaves, twigs from plants, cacti and saltbushes.
-They are definitely not picky about what plants they eat.
+Camels are not picky eaters and consume a variety of plant material, such as grasses, leaves, twigs, cacti and saltbushes.
 It is claimed that a starving camel will eat almost anything including bones, ropes, leather products, and even canvas tents.

 How Long Can a Camel Go Without Water?